EmadMokhtar/zad-academy-audio-scrapy/IDEAS.md

 ## Where to run this scrapy

-The intial idea is to run it on a Docker image.
+The initial idea is to run it on a Docker image.
 This docker image can run as a container on Raspberry Pi to download the audio files into the audio file.
 After the audio file is downloaded to the audio dir, Plex will add it to the library.

 ## Steps